Scott Ross (film executive): Career

-Digital Domain's Commercials Division has established itself as the premier visual effects studio in the advertising industry.
-With Fortune 500 clients such as Nike, American Express, Gatorade, Anheuser-Busch, Coca-Cola and Mercedes-Benz, the Commercials Division has garnered dozens of Clio Awards.
-In addition to the visual effects divisions, Mr. Ross launched Digital Domain Films, a feature film production division.
+Ross launched Digital Domain Films, a feature film production division.
 The first feature film produced by Ross was the New Line Cinema release Secondhand Lions which achieved both critical and box office success.
 In 2006, as Digital Domain's CEO and Chairman, Ross sold Digital Domain to Wyndcrest Holdings led by film director, Michael Bay, and his partner John Textor.

-At present, Ross sits on multiple boards and is an advisor to companies and schools such as the Beijing Film Academy, Lenovo Computers, DeTao Masters Academy in Shanghai, Eyellusion (a holographic live concert touring production company) and is a co-founder of Trojan Horse Was A Unicorn.
+Ross has served as a board member and advisor to companies and schools such as the Beijing Film Academy, Lenovo Computers, DeTao Masters Academy in Shanghai, Eyellusion (a holographic live concert touring production company), Digikore Studios in Pune, India, Frame By Frame in Rome, Italy, ARwall (a leading Virtual Production services company) and was a co-founder of Trojan Horse Was A Unicorn, the definitive gathering of global digital artists which takes place annually in Troia Portugal.

-the world's leading digital artist conference which takes place in Malta.
-Ross also continues developing film screenplays that focus on the pressing issues of the day.